Morocco Country Summary

 Economy

-Morocco's investment climate is characterized by a strong emphasis on attracting foreign investment, particularly in key sectors such as manufacturing, renewable energy, and automotive industries.
-The government has implemented a new Investment Charter that significantly expands incentives for foreign investors, aiming to increase private investment to two-thirds of total investment by 2035.
-Despite challenges such as bureaucratic inefficiencies and corruption, Morocco continues to position itself as a regional business hub, leveraging its strategic location and infrastructure.
+Morocco's investment climate is characterized by a strong commitment to attracting foreign investment, particularly in key sectors such as manufacturing, renewable energy, and automotive industries.
+The government has implemented a new Investment Charter that significantly expands incentives for foreign investors, aiming to increase private investment's share to two-thirds of total investment by 2035.
+Despite challenges such as bureaucratic inefficiencies and corruption, Morocco's strategic location and robust infrastructure position it as a gateway to Africa, enhancing its appeal for international businesses.

 Buy Full Morocco Report